TurBoss/sam11/README.md

 The extended hardware modules and new structure should allow implementing the missing hardware modules easier to allow use of newer operating systems that rely on currently unimplemented hardware features.

-The original avr11 software supported UNIXv5 and UNIXv6, and this should to.
+The original avr11 software supported UNIXv6, and this should to.
 (As of 2021-09-14 the PDP 11/40 runs, but it won't boot Unix... :frown:)

 See pdp1140.h for more information about file names/splits and pdp-11/40 device structure.